invenia/FullNetworkModels.jl/docs/src/contributing.md

-# Contributing guidelines
+# Contributing

-FullNetworkModels.jl aims to make it easy for researchers to contribute.
+**FullNetworkModels.jl aims to make it easy for researchers to contribute.**

 We want to prioritise transparency and flexibility of modelling by:
 - writing code that closely resembles the mathematical expressions,
 - writing one function per mathematical expression or expression group (e.g. one function for generation limits, one function for ancillary limits),
 - writing documentation containing the ``\LaTeX``-formatted mathematical expression.

+## Guidelines

 New contributors should make sure to follow the advice in the [ColPrac Contributor Guide](https://github.com/SciML/ColPrac).
 In particular, contributions should be made via [merge requests](https://gitlab.invenia.ca/invenia/research/FullNetworkModels.jl/-/merge_requests), match the existing code style, and include documentation and tests.
 To discuss changes before a opening a merge request, please [open an issue](https://gitlab.invenia.ca/invenia/research/FullNetworkModels.jl/-/issues).

 ## Functions